promatia/acts/constitution-act.md

 During the voting stage, a simple majority vote begins, and citizens have one week to complete their vote.
 If approval of the change is greater than `50%`, a majority, by the end of the voting period; the vote is accepted.

 ### Section 4: Instant Runoff Voting
-The Assembly will use a continuous live election Instant Runoff Voting system for electing and filling EGI electable positions, where citizens may change voting preferences at any time.
+The Proassembly will use a continuous live election Instant Runoff Voting system for electing and filling EGI electable positions, where citizens may change voting preferences at any time.

 ## Part 4: Genesis Council
 ### Section 1: Incorporation